Wait for it…

 It.
 Something.
 Change.

 ‘Waiting for it’ invites ‘pushback.’
 These are ‘buzzing beetle words,’ but they go way back.
 There used to be a sign in a barbershop window… “No Waiting.”
-Somehow it morphed around to something we music students were aware of, perhaps the musicians version on the ‘no manifesto.’
+Somehow it morphed around to something we music students were aware of, perhaps the musicians version of the ‘no manifesto.’
 We wants our changes, and we wants ’em now!

 So I had all of these bits.
 Any of ’em could be part of something; am I a drone?
 Put me to work.
 Instead, though, I began by letting the hardware inform me, while I explored the most tactile elements of the controllers.
 I started with the Rhybbon 1: Force and Ribbon sensors mapped to velocity and pitch.
 The three big buttons mapped to drums on channel 10.
 Switches control various features in the software.
 I began with the Max patch that turns all this data into MIDI.
 And, then, of course, moved on to Ableton Live.
 Live recognizes the Rhybbon 1 as ‘pro micro,’ and its features are easily mapped to the transport and instruments in use.
 This was my first outing in version 12, and, in fact, I also used both version 11, as well as one of the 12 betas.
 So cutting and pasting between Live sets was tricky.
 MIDI files were exported.
 Lots of cutting and pasting.